hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 There are 4 steps to the Backpropagation algorithm:

-- __Forward Pass__: where the input data is fed through the model (e.g. a Dense Neural Network) and get the prediction output.
+- __Forward Pass__: where the input data is fed through the model (e.g. a Deep Neural Network) and get the prediction output.
 - __Loss Computation__: where the prediction output is compared with the actual fed data with a function (e.g. Mean Squred Error, or Cross Entropy Loss).
 This is the loss function that we'll aim to minimize ($loss = J(w)$).
 - __Backward Pass__: this is where gradient descent comes in.